The Muse and an Angel Named Trixie

 Following a regular schedule is something most serious writers suggest.
 I seem to be my most productive and happy between 4 and 8 a.m. when I convince myself that things are coming together.
 The trick is to get as much down on paper then as possible, before reality intrudes.

 Of course, sometimes nothing happens, and I accept that.
 The Muse visits you; it doesn’t live with you.
-And sometimes it visits when it’s entirely inappropriate, like when you’re driving on Highway 21, between Boise and my cabin outside Idaho City.
+And sometimes it visits when it’s entirely inappropriate, like when I'm driving up Highway 21, between Boise and my cabin outside Idaho City.
 I keep a notebook nearby for such occasions and pull off to the side of the road or stop chopping wood to write just enough so that I won’t lose the thread.
 A cell phone with dictation to text works in a pinch.

 They don’t teach it in school.
 Maybe they should.
 Certainly, parents should talk to their children about the importance of finding one’s special place in the world.
 It may be the most important thing we impart to them.